InfoProj/-Pentros/README.md

 ## Usage

-To run PENTROS please note :
+To run PentroS please note :

 1 - Set the data location on the machine in the main class :